Alabama Hair Schools and Requirements

 READ MORE: Learn More About Barber School in AL

 But what if you want to work with natural hair and braiding?
 Cosmetologists or natural hairstylists can do that!
 Cosmetologists undergo a lengthy program, allowing them to perform many procedures.
 In contrast, Alabama's natural hair specialists undergo 210 class hours (or 420 apprenticeship hours).
-They can only perform hairstyles that don't require scissors or chemicals on the natural hair.
+They can only perform hairstyles that don't require scissors or chemicals on natural hair.

 READ MORE: Learn More About Hair Braiding School in AL